 Thanks for your question Jessica.
 Under Standing Order 94a, if a member of the House of Representatives behaves in a disorderly or offensive way, the Speaker can suspend them from the House for one hour.
 However, if the Speaker believes a member’s behaviour requires stronger action, they can name the member under Standing Order 94b.

-Once a member is named, the House votes on the motion, or proposal, that the member be suspended from the House.
+Once a member is named, the House votes on the motion—proposal—that the member be suspended from the House.
 In naming a member, the Speaker is asking the House to support them in maintaining order.
 The first time a member is named and suspended they are expelled from the House for 24 hours.
 This penalty increases with subsequent suspensions.

 Standing order 94b is only used occasionally and in exceptional circumstances.
-In 2015 a member was named under Standing Order 94b for holding up a bottle of fuel which he then spilt during a speech in the Federation chamber (the second debating chamber of the House).
+In 2015 a member was named under Standing Order 94b for holding up a bottle of fuel which he then spilt during a speech in the Federation Chamber.
 It is against standing orders to bring props into the chamber.
 The following day the member was named by the Speaker in the House of Representatives and suspended for 24 hours.

 The first recorded naming of a member occurred in the UK House of Commons in 1641.
 The first recorded use in the House of Representatives was on 21 November 1901.
 However the member apologised and the naming was withdrawn.
 Records show that on 18 August 1910 James Catts became the first member of the House to be named and suspended.